Suryanshu-Nabheet/IDE/README.md

 [![Version: 1.0.0](https://img.shields.io/badge/Version-1.0.0-emerald.svg?style=flat-square)](https://github.com/Suryanshu-Nabheet/CodeX)
 [![Platform: Cross-Platform](https://img.shields.io/badge/Platform-macOS%20%7C%20Windows%20%7C%20Linux-lightgrey.svg?style=flat-square)](#)

-**CodeX** is a Demo Version AI-powered IDE built for modern developers.
+**This** is a Demo Version AI-powered IDE built for modern developers.
 Featuring the sophisticated **Oxocarbon** theme and an offline-first architecture, CodeX delivers a professional, distraction-free environment for high-performance development.
 **Offical CodeBase of CodeX is Closed Source.**
 **But can find some demo ripo in here**